Joessarian/FIFA-Freestyle-16/README.md

 - Moddingway Mod 28.0.4 installed
 - Understanding that the applications provided are generated through Cheat Engine
 - If you choose to run the Cheat Table (.ct) files instead of the executables, download Cheat Engine: https://www.cheatengine.org/
-- A bit of time to read through the remainder of this post
+- A bit of time to read through the remainder of this readme

 **----<[Features]>----**